 Enter Pluralsight Skills.

-In addition to individualized tech skill development via courses and assessments, NYC SCA leveraged the platform’s virtual workshops.
+In addition to individualized tech skill development via courses and assessments, NYC SCA leveraged the platform’s virtual instructor-led training (VILT).
 A tailored curriculum combined with expert-led workshops gave teams custom, collaborative, hands-on labs and dedicated Q&A time, enabling everyone to get up to speed on the direction they were moving in as a whole.

 Ash Tadros, Director of IT, said, “The workshops helped us apply our new Angular skill development within the context of our organization.
 Plus, it helped teams navigate the mental shift to OOP methodology while giving developers the chance to feed off one another as they take on new development roles.”